gbif/analytics/README.md

 - ```chown -R apache.apache /var/www/html/drupal/sites/default/files/gbif_analytics_new```
 - ```mv gbif_analytics gbif_analytics_old && mv gbif_analytics_new gbif_analytics```
 - then make a backup of the old analytics, just in case something gets spotted in the new run that looks wrong, but make the backup in /root (e.g. ```cd /root``` and ```tar czvf gbif_analytics_old.tar.gz /var/www/html/drupal/sites/default/files/gbif_analytics_old```
-- check http://gbif.org/analytics, write an email to staff@gbif.org giving heads up on the new data, and accept the many accolades due your eminence
+- check http://gbif.org/analytics, write an email to staff@gbif.org giving heads up on the new data, and accept the many accolades due your outstanding achievement in the field of excellence!